 Layering graphene on top of hBN when building silicon-based biosensors could enable such breakthroughs as using the perspiration from one’s skin in a resting state to real time monitor glucose levels and many other aspects of one’s health – all simply by wearing a patch, a bracelet or a properly outfitted garment.
 When picked up by such a sensor, this information could be stored or sent real time through the wearer’s smartphone to a medical professional or other data gathering facility for later analysis.

-The sensing capability of graphene is quite stunning and is only now beginning to be leveraged in advanced micro-device designs for the future, particularly in life science applications.
-But this atomic level sensing performance can be enhanced even further when the graphene layer is combined with ‘white graphene’ or hBN.
+The sensing capability of graphene is quite stunning and is being leveraged in advanced micro-device designs for the future, particularly in life science applications.
+But this atomic level sensing performance may be enhanced even further when the graphene layer is combined with ‘white graphene’ or hBN.
 The potential of this combination is only just starting to be appreciated.
-The graphene producers and users that have the ability to characterize and implement these materials together can provide real unique value to sensing device makers and will establish performance capabilities to enable new fields that haven’t even been thought of yet.
+The graphene producers and users that have the ability to characterize and implement these materials together may provide real unique value to sensing device makers and can establish performance capabilities to enable new fields that haven’t even been thought of yet.